Whether you’re new to spinning or have taken spin classes for years, you may have a lot of unanswered questions before your first Peloton ride.

 46. The Peloton boutique items sell out ridiculously fast.

-Sign up below to receive the weekly Friday Favorites emailed directly to your inbox, featuring the newest blog posts, product reviews, a virtual book club, and my favorite things that week.
+Sign up below to receive the Friday Favorites emailed directly to your inbox, featuring the newest blog posts, product reviews, wellness tips, and my favorite things that week.